 way?

 Yes we have.
 Our local swimming pool re-opened in January 2024.
-We now have all of KS2 accessing swimming this academic year.
+We now have our Year 6 cohort attending lessons each week and this will continue all academic year.

 If you require any further information about Pupil Premium please click on the link below